Research

 Relevant Publications:

-1. Assessing Cell Activities rather than Identities to Interpret Intra-Tumor Phenotypic Diversity and Its Dynamics. iScience, 2020.
+- Assessing Cell Activities rather than Identities to Interpret Intra-Tumor Phenotypic Diversity and Its Dynamics. iScience, 2020.

-Dynamics of Resistance in Breast Cancer
+Evolutionary Dynamics of Metaplastic Breast Cancer

 Relevant publications:

-1. Spatial Transcriptomics Reveal Pitfalls and Opportunities for the Detection of Rare High-Plasticity Breast Cancer Subtypes.
+- Spatial Transcriptomics Reveal Pitfalls and Opportunities for the Detection of Rare High-Plasticity Breast Cancer Subtypes.
 Laboratory Investigation, 2023.

 Dynamics of Progression in Oral Squamous Cell Cancers (OSCC)

 We aim understand the genetic makeup of normal oral squamous mucosa as tissue ages, in order to model its genetic composition over time for both healthy and malignant evolutionary outcomes.
 This integrates a larger effort led by the Saintigny Team and European colleagues (EuroHNPACT) to understand the dynamics of progression, from normal to pre-malignancy to cancer in OSCC, and identify novel treatment and surveillance strategies.
+In particular, I am interested in providing a deeper understanding of oral potentially malignant disease (OPMD) development in the Fanconi Anaemia population, to improve devise better, minimally invasive, and early OSCC interception strategies in this vulnerable population.
+These project involve both and European collaborations on both sporadic and FA-related cases.

 Relevant publications:

-1. Quantifying local malignant adaptation in tissue‐specific evolutionary trajectories by harnessing cancer’s repeatability at the genetic level.
+- Quantifying local malignant adaptation in tissue‐specific evolutionary trajectories by harnessing cancer’s repeatability at the genetic level.
 Evolutionary Applications, 2019.